 Using the Developer portal

-We do not explain all th steps because it has been done in previous chapters.
-We sign in to the developer Portal, then select the FakeMagento V2.0.0 API, and click on Try it.
+We do not explain all the steps because it has been done in previous chapters.
+We sign into the developer Portal, then select the FakeMagento V2.0.0 API, and click on Try it.
 In the first step, we get the token.
 We select the MyMobile App application, then enter the client_secret, enter the username and password and click on the Get Token button.
 It returns the Access Token.

 In the second step, we click on Generate link to automatically populate the parameters needed to call the API.
 Then click on Send button.
 This invokes the FakeMagento API using the access Token as a Bearer.